code-workshop-kit/vscode-extension/README.md

-# code-workshop-kit README
+# code-workshop-kit

 This extension is part of [code-workshop-kit](https://code-workshop-kit.com), aimed at making the workshop experience smoother by leveraging VS Code and VS Code Live Share extension.

 ## Features

 - Finds your `cwk.config.js` file, and updates the array of participants whenever a new user joins your Live Share session
+- Automatically scaffold workshop files for newly joined participants

 Coming soon:

-- Automatically scaffold workshop files for newly joined participants
 - Once Live Share implements [file access control hook](https://github.com/MicrosoftDocs/live-share/issues/4037), opt-in to preventing participants from seeing files from other participants

 ## Requirements